zwblank/Project_4/README.md

 The model parameters were then adjusted in multiple trials (documented in the Jupyter notebook).

 The best results were from a trial that used:
-- 50 estimators
+- 200 estimators
 - training set comprised of 90% of the dataset
 The results were:
+- R-squared of ~0.9796 on the training data
-- R-squared of ~0.978
+- R-squared of ~0.8563 on the testing data
-- Mean squared error of 1,150,758,901.8
+- Mean absolute error of ~21,363 on the training data

+The code to run this model is available in the Jupyter notebook titled, 'random_forest.ipynb'.

 ## Results
 Both the Random Forest model and the XGBRegressor model produced R-squared values greater than 0.8 when the parameters were tuned.
+However, the Random Forest model ended up producing better R-squared values for both the testing and the training data.
 Linear Regression had the worst performance overall, as the R-squared value was only ~0.3.

 ## Limitations
 Since extreme outliers were filtered out from our dataset, the resulting models are less robust.
 The models will not be able to accurately predict the price of very large and/or expensive homes.
 The only properties that could have their value predicted using this model would be smaller homes (less than 4,000 sqft) with less than 6 beds, less than 6 baths, and on a lot smaller than 1 acre.